 Have you been charged with drug possession in San Diego?
 Even though drug possession charges are more common criminal offenses, they are still serious.
 Contact our law firm today to speak with a criminal defense attorney today.

 Drug possession charges are a serious matter.
 Let me help.
 In California, drug possession can be either a misdemeanor or a felony offense.
 But it is a serious matter because you can also be charged with transportation or selling a controlled substance, crimes which carry even stiffer penalties.
 In building your defense, we will focus on what happened during search and seizure.
 If any evidence was illegally obtained, we find out and get that evidence thrown out.
 Not every lawyer has search and seizure experience.
-You need an experienced San Diego drug possession attorney from the Law Offices of Elliott N. Kanter.
-It’s your future.
-Call the Law Offices of Elliott N. Kanter for a no-cost, no-obligation consultation.
+You need an experienced San Diego drug possession attorney from The Law Office of Elliott Kanter.

 Controlled substances include narcotics and illegal drugs such as cocaine and heroin, as well as prescription drugs such as Vicodin or Oxycontin.
 It is important to note laws regarding possession of a controlled substance do not apply to stimulants or marijuana, although there are laws that cover these drugs.

 If you are found in possession of controlled substances, you will most likely face misdemeanor charges.
 Penalties for a conviction may include a year in county jail and a fine of up to $1,000.
 But, if this is your first offense, you may be eligible to receive a drug diversion program instead of prison time.
 This is never a guarantee, even if you have a completely clean criminal history, so you should never rely on this happening.